rumeysaevcimen/rumeysaevcimen/README.md

 I am a student at Hacettepe University,
 Department of Mathematics.
 I am interested in the programming sector supported by my department and I am working to improve myself in this field.
-I aim to become a competent "Data Scientist" in the future.

 Currently, Software Developer at Northsoft.co